 December 28, 1962: While at the St. Moritz Hotel in New York, Judy signed the biggest deal of her career.
 She entered into a contract with CBS-TV for a weekly series, the contract was worth a total of $24 million.
 The deal called for a $6 million outlay for the first season, giving Judy – and not the network – the right to cancel after the first thirteen-week cycle which was unheard of at the time.
 The contract had additional options for up to four more years.

-The article here, printed on this date, gives viewers reactions (good and bad) to Judy’s recent appearance on “The Jack Paar Show” that aired on December 7th.
+The article here, printed on this date, gives viewers reactions (good and bad) to Judy’s recent appearance on “The Jack Paar Show” which aired on December 7th.
 It’s a very interesting read and includes an early reference to Garfandom being a “cult.”

 Still in theaters, Gay Purr-ee.